Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 Date of publication: 1/22/2021

-I am writing this readme to reinforce and document things I leaned during the University of Pensylvania Cybersecurity Engineer certification training so I can circle back to it later
+I am writing this readme to reinforce and document things I leant during the University of Pensylvania Cybersecurity Engineer certification training so I can circle back to it later

 ## Random useful things
 `ctrl-k` will delete the current line in Nano
 `cd /home/sysadmin`
 `sudo cp /etc/shadow shadow_copy` This command with copy the shadow file from the etc folder to the current directory and then name the copied file shadow_copy
+- `sudo` stands for superuser do.
+It also keeps a log of all the commands used by a particular user

 - If you hit tab while partially typing the desired file name then it will display a list of all the filenames in the directory that hace the overlapping name spellings.